 Male macropterous, smaller than female; fore tarsus with tooth variable in size; tergite IX setae S2 short and stout; sternite VIII without pore plate; aedeagus slender with apex slightly bifid.

-H. gowdeyi belongs to a group of Haplothrips species in which antennal segment III bears two sensoria, and many of these species seem to be associated with the flowers of Asteraceae.
-With over 245 listed species, Haplothrips is one of the three largest genera of Thysanoptera.
+H. gowdeyi belongs to a group of Haplothrips species in which antennal segment III bears two sense cones, and many of these species seem to be associated with the flowers of Asteraceae.
+With over 240 listed species, Haplothrips is one of the three largest genera of Thysanoptera.
 Most of these species breed in flowers, including the flowers of grasses and sedges, although a few are mite predators on dead branches (Minaei & Mound, 2008).
-No member of the genus is known to be endemic to the Neotropics, although a few species come from southern South America (Mound & Zapater, 2003).
-Only 17 species are listed from Mexico and North America (Mound & Marullo, 1996) with six of these recorded from California.
+Species of this genus occur worldwide, but only a few come from South America (Mound & Zapater, 2003), and although 17 species are listed from Mexico and North America (Mound & Marullo, 1996) only six of these are recorded from California (Hoddle et al. 2004).

 Haplothrips gowdeyi (Franklin)

 Anthothrips usitatus Bagnall, 1910: 695

 Anthothrips dozieri Watson, 1918: 71

 Minaei K & Mound LA (2008) The Thysanoptera Haplothripini (Phlaeothripidae) of Iran.
 Journal of Natural History 42: 2617–2658.

 Mound LA & Marullo R (1996) The Thrips of Central and South America: An Introduction.
 Memoirs on Entomology, International 6: 1–488.

 Mound LA & Zapater MC (2001) South American Haplothrips species (Thysanoptera, Phlaeothripidae), with a new species of biological control interest to Australia against weedy Heliotropium amplexicaule (Boraginaceae).
 Neotropical Entomology 32: 437–442.